graup/me/beliefs.md

 This is a work in progress.

 - Don’t worry.
 When in doubt, not worrying is better than worrying.
+Not worrying too much gives you peace of mind and opportunities to experience new things.

 - Enjoy life.
 Find pleasure in every detail.
+Don't complain about small things.

+- Question yourself.
+Practice self-awareness and self-reflection.
+Not everything you think is the right or only way to look at things.

 - Be kind to others.
 Make people feel appreciated.